 A standard user will type in a word or phrase that approximates their desire or need, such as “how to start a garden indoors” or “Chinese restaurant in Buffalo.”
 Once they have search results, they are likely to prioritize the listings at the top of the first page of results.

 This is because Google lists search results in order of authority.
 The best search matches appear at the top, while the worst matches appear farther down the line.

 Website optimization hinges on this principle.
-You can optimize your website in such a way that your online content earns higher Google rankings.
+You can SEO optimize your website in such a way that your online content earns higher Google rankings.